 You may recognize Griffith Observatory from its recent appearance in the hit movie, La La Land.
 This observatory has everything to make it the perfect tourist attraction: it’s free, it’s beautiful, and it offers a stunning view of both Los Angeles and the Hollywood sign.

 LACMA, or the Los Angeles Country Museum of Art, is another “typical” tourist attraction that you’ll want to fit into your trip.
 The most photographed part of the museum has to be Chris Burden’s Urban Light (pictured above)–one of the best photo spots in Los Angeles.
 If you’re hoping to catch a particular exhibit, make sure that you buy your tickets ahead of time.
 Particularly popular events at this museum tend to sell out quickly.
 You can check the LACMA calendar here.
 General admission for an adult will cost you $15, and remember, this museum is closed on Wednesdays.

 If you’re a bit of a museum nerd like myself, you’ll want to visit both LACMA and the Broad during your time in LA.
 The Broad museum, unlike LACMA, offers free admission, which you can reserve in advance here.
-For popular artwork that is on display, such as in the case of Yayoi Kusama’s Infinity Mirrored Room at the moment, you’ll have to reserve your time to enter after arriving to the museum.
+For popular artwork that is on display, such as in the case of Yayoi Kusama’s Infinity Mirrored Room at the moment, you’ll have to reserve your time to enter after arriving at the museum.
 This cannot be done in advance.

 Los Angeles is a haven for some of the most beautiful, vibrant murals.
 Nonetheless, they can often be hard to find if you don’t know where to look!
 Here are my five favorite pieces of street art in LA: